Towards Fair and Efficient Public Transportation: A Bus Stop Model

 Our first contribution is a dynamic program that can efficiently compute cost-minimal solutions.
 This approach is very flexible in that it still works when we add further features to the model, such as travel costs dependent on non-homogeneous road conditions or existing infrastructure.
 Moreover, while computing the minimum total cost becomes {\NP}-complete when bus stops have variable costs, our dynamic program still runs in pseudo-polynomial time with respect to the budget.

 In the second part of the paper, we focus on finding solutions that provide justified representation (JR) or are (approximately) in the core.
 Unfortunately, efficiency and justified representation turn out to be incompatible.
 However, we present a polynomial-time algorithm that operates by selecting bus stops at distances proportional to the density of terminal points, and show that this algorithm finds JR solutions whenever the cost of taking the bus is zero.
-In fact, this algorithm offers a $2$-approximation to the stronger fairness concept of the core, and exhibits excellent empirical performance (on synthetic data).
-In contrast, there are instances for which no solution can provide strong JR.
+Moreover, this algorithm offers a $2$-approximation to the stronger fairness concept of the core, and exhibits excellent empirical performance (on synthetic data).
+In contrast, there are instances for which no solution can provide a stronger form of JR.